-Just two months after Alan’s run at the Disneyland Paris Half Marathon, we were heading to the Golden Forest Club at Disney’s Sequoia Lodge, with the girls in tow for some Disney festive fun.
-The red eye 6am flight from Newcastle was still a bit of a killer when the alarm when off at 3am, but the girls were super excited which helped to get ready and out of the house in quick time.
+Just two months after Alan’s run at the Disneyland Paris Half Marathon, we were heading to the Disney’s Sequoia Lodge Golden Forest Club at, with the girls in tow for some Disney festive fun.
+The red-eye 6 am flight from Newcastle was still a bit of a killer when the alarm when off at 3 am, but the girls were super excited which helped to get ready and out of the house in quick time.
 Magazines picked (Jacqueline Wilson for Imogen, Shopkins for Abigail), a grizzly murder book for me and an overpriced coffee in tow we were soon on our way.

-We had upgraded our room to the Golden Forest Club on recommendation of our friends and travel agents Hayley and Martin (Holiday Hamster) so we had our own check in desk.
-When Alan mentioned this I though seems bit overkill, but the lobby was heaving.
+We had upgraded our room to the Golden Forest Club on a recommendation of our friends and travel agents Hayley and Martin (Holiday Hamster) so we had our own check-in desk.
+When Alan mentioned this I thought seemed a bit overkill, but the lobby was heaving.
 Which was also reflected by a huge queue for storing your luggage.
 The Golden Forest Club had its own storage and a queue of two families.
 We were told the room would be ready at 3pm and as it was only 11am we pottered off in the direction of the theme park to spend our first afternoon in the Disneyland park.
 The fast pass tickets (one per day per person) we were given came in handy.
 That afternoon when we managed to skip the line at Ratatouille, saving over 50 minutes.

-Our Golden Forest room was spacious with two double beds, a large wall mounted TV (however, we never managed to find English channels) plenty of drawer space and a open wardrobe area next to the bathroom.
+Our Golden Forest Club room was spacious with two double beds, a large wall-mounted TV (however, we never managed to find English channels) plenty of drawer space and an open wardrobe area next to the bathroom.
 The bath, which seems to be standard in Disney hotel in France, was one of those half a baths with a separate hand basin area with a retractable magnified mirror – scary!
 First impressions were good.

 Golden Forest Lounge

-As part of being the Golden Forest Club you were given access to the separate lounge.
-Located just off the lobby area, the room served as the breakfast location and also where you could get complimentary hot and cold drinks from 12pm to 10pm and, most importantly, where an afternoon tea was served between 4 and 6pm each evening.
+As part of being the Golden Forest Club, you were given access to the separate lounge.
+Located just off the lobby area, the room served as the breakfast location and also where you could get complimentary hot and cold drinks from 12 pm to 10 pm and, most importantly, where afternoon tea was served between 4 and 6 pm each evening.
 The lounge was so pretty and as you would expect themed as a forest with gorgeous pendant lights hanging from a tree, very atmospheric and pretty.
 Staff were extremely pleasant, chatty and nothing was too much trouble.

 The hotel is large, bustling and we were told at check in the whole resort was at full capacity.
 You could tell this as there were queues to the restaurant ‘The Hunter’s Grill’ each night.
 The bar area ‘Redwood bar and lounge’ with its cosy log fire was always packed too.